My Visit to Saudi Arabia – It’s NOT What I Expected!

 Arriving in Saudi Arabia

 We land in Jeddah and we both wrap our scarves around our heads to cover our hair.
 We do look ridiculous.
 Wearing trekking shoes, black abaya, green scarf and a 40L carry-on backpack on our backs with a small backpack in the front, we are a rare sight.

 First views of Jeddah

 We drive through Jeddah to our hotel and we are both stuck to the window.
 You don’t get to see Saudi Arabia every day.
 One thing is clear immediately; everyone drives here, everywhere.

-The list of programs on the TV is of course mostly in Arabic and seem to be more focused on religious events and of course, there is the live stream from Mecca.
+The list of programs on the TV is of course mostly in Arabic and seems to be more focused on religious events and of course, there is the live stream from Mecca.
 Also, there is no bible in the top drawer as any other religious material is also banned.

 Corniche in Jeddah on our visit to Saudi Arabia